LIBS calibration

 Wavelength calibration

 To calibrate a spectrometer resulting wavelengths we use the following method.
 We plot a theoretically calculated(see: Artificial references) element LIBS spectrum and a measured element spectrum in the same figure.
-We adjust the fitting function, a second degree polynomial, parameters A, B and C until the plots match each other and save the resulting funtion as a lookup-table from pixel to wavelength.
+We adjust the fitting function, a second degree polynomial, parameters A, B and C until the plots match each other and save the found out three number parameters.

 For a calibration target we use peaks of elements O and N which are always present in the air.